Program for the Thirteenth Conference on

 A.M.
 Fishwick

-Poster More Evidence of Till South of the Ronkonkoma Moraine K. Schmitt
+Till South of the Ronkonkoma Moraine

-Poster Application of Advanced Surface and Borehole Geophysical Methods to Environmental and Engineering Problems on Long Island and Manhattan F. Stumm
+Geophysical Methods to Environmental and Engineering Problems on Long Island

 A. Chu

-Poster Identifying Sources of Perchlorate in Ground Water, Suffolk County, NY – Project Plans and Some Preliminary Research I Abbene
+Sources of Perchlorate in Ground Water, Suffolk County, NY – Project Plans

 G.N.
 Hanson